vkorlite/conlangmod/README.md

 Conlangmod is a project that helps conlangers systematize their conlangs, and write complex, i.e. not just simple character replacements, rules for changes in languages.
-The project currently is in its early stages, currently trying to set up the rule system (vcb).
+The project currently is in its early stages, only barebones stuff.
+Currently trying to set up the rule system (vcb).